prestodb/presto/presto-native-execution/scripts/release-centos-dockerfile/README.md

 export PRESTODB_CHECKOUT=$(git show -s --format="%H" HEAD)
 ```

-Where `IMAGE_NAME` and `IMAGE_TAG` will be the prestissimo release image name and tag, `IMAGE_REGISTRY` will be the registry that the image will be tagged with and witch will be used to download the images from previous stages in case there are no cached images locally.
+Where `IMAGE_NAME` and `IMAGE_TAG` will be the prestissimo release image name and tag, `IMAGE_REGISTRY` will be the registry that the image will be tagged with and which will be used to download the images from previous stages in case there are no cached images locally.
 The `CPU_TARGET` will be unchanged for most of the cases, for more info read the Velox documentation.
 The `PRESTODB_REPOSITORY` and `PRESTODB_CHECKOUT` will be used as a build repository and branch inside the container.
 You can set them manually or as provided using git commands.

-Then for example to build containers when being behind a proxy server, change dir to and type:
+Then to manually build the Dockerfile type:

 ```bash
 cd presto-native-execution/scripts/release-centos-dockerfile